June 13, 2025, 9:35 am | Read time: 7 minutes

 More iPhone tips from TECHBOOK

-1. Delete entries in the calculator app
+1. Delete entries in the Calculator app

 Another handy trick: Rotate the iPhone 90 degrees, and the keypad shifts to the right, revealing a scientific calculator with numerous additional functions.